 B-1 Preliminary Steps WP Reference Make appropriate adjustments to your risk assessment and planned procedures based on the reported findings.
 (4) Document the results of the inquiries including the response received from the contractor for any request for access to internal audit reports.
 (If access was not granted this should include the contractor's rationale or justification for not granting access).
 (5) Determine if additional audit procedures are needed to respond to identified risk. h.
 Determine if contractor has written policies and procedures that classify costs as direct or indirect.
 If not, adjust audit scope accordingly. i.
 If appropriate, coordinate with the FAO technical specialist, CAD, and/or regional specialist on matters of interpretation and policy. j.
 Contact the contracting officer to ascertain any known concerns that will impact the audit and adjust the audit scope and procedures accordingly. k.
-Notify the appropriate contracting officer of the commencement of the risk assessment and that the expected completion date will be provided in the formal acknowledgement once the risk assessment is complete The acknowledgement process should be performed in accordance with CAM 4-104.
+Notify the appropriate contracting officer of the commencement of the risk assessment and that the expected completion date will be provided in the formal acknowledgement once the risk assessment is complete.
+The acknowledgement process should be performed in accordance with CAM 4-104.
 2. Entrance Conference a.
 Arrange and conduct an entrance conference covering the areas highlighted in CAM 4-302 with particular emphasis on: (1) Confirm that Policies and Procedures are current.
 (2) Requesting the contractor's explanation of the internal control structure as related to CAS 418.
 (3) Any changes since the last audit.
 (4) The contractor's monitoring process for classifying costs.
 (5) Any identified weaknesses which may have been reported and related follow-up actions.
-If applicable, include a follow up with contractor management on: corrective actions that address previous DCAA audit findings and recommendations, • other studies or audits that impact the subject matter. b.
+If applicable, include a follow up with contractor management on: corrective actions that address previous DCAA audit findings and recommendations, other studies or audits that impact the subject matter. b.
 If relying on the work of others follow the procedures in CAM 4-1000.

 B-1 Preliminary Steps WP Reference c.
 Issue a notification letter to the contractor regarding the audit in accordance with CAM 4-302.3.
 3. Risk Assessment Steps a.
-Using the framework and the guidelines in WP B-2, obtain and document an understanding of the contractor's internal controls that are relevant to the audit.
-Auditors should be able to obtain a major portion of this understanding during a walkthrough of the subject matter. b.
+Obtain and document an understanding of contractor internal controls relevant to the audit.
+Auditors may obtain a significant portion of this understanding during the walkthrough. b.
 Determine high-risk areas by performing the following limited testing.
 Using the most recent incurred cost or forward pricing proposal, or current operating results (financial statements): (1) Determine which indirect pools/rates are significant and which, if any, are immaterial.
 (For immaterial pools/rates, discuss with the technical specialist and/or the supervisory auditor prior to performing additional effort.)
 (2) For each significant indirect pool/rate, determine that actual cost elements included in each pool and allocation base are consistent with Disclosure Statement.
 (3) Determine whether recent incurred cost or forward pricing audits included reclassification of costs between pools, or between direct and indirect costs.
 (4) Compare the pools/bases to the disclosure statement to determine if any changes have been made to any accounting practices.
 (5) Determine provisions of the standard that are material.